 - Cut out 48 circles using a 1 3/4-inch fluted or round cookie cutter, re-rolling dough as needed

-- Place in 1 3/4-inch muffin pans, pressing on the bottoms and up the sides of each of the mini-muffin cups
+- Spray mini muffin tin and place dough into tin, pressing on the bottoms and up the sides of each of the mini-muffin cups

 - Combine the melted butter, brown sugar, flour, and eggs in a large bowl, mixing well

 - Stir in the pecans and brickle chips